project-chip/connectedhomeip/docs/guides/nrfconnect_android_commissioning.md

     $ systemctl enable radvd

+> If you use Ubuntu 18.04, a DHCP server is not configured automatically when creating a Wi-Fi hotspot.
+As a result, devices that connect to the hotspot will not be assigned an IPv4 address and may not work properly.
+To address the problem, install and configure a DHCP server on the hotspot interface.
+For example, you may use [isc-dhcp-server](https://help.ubuntu.com/community/isc-dhcp-server).

 ## Building and flashing nRF Connect Lock Example Application

 See [nRF Connect Lock Example Application README](../../examples/lock-app/nrfconnect/README.md)